chingdrop/network-sniffer/docs/3_cement.md

 ## Starting the Git Repository

-There's probably a better way but whatever.
 The repository will be cloned to the Raspi where most of the development will be done.

 1. Go to github.com and create a new private repository.
-2. Once created, click under the greeen **Code** button.
+2. Once created, click under the green **Code** button.
 3. Collect the repository's SSH address.
 An example is:
     `git@github.com:chingdrop/wifi_analyzer.git`
 4. Go to the project directory and initialize a repository.